dansanderson/bsa-vscode/README.md

-# BSA 6502 / 45GS02 assembler extension for VSCode
+# BSA 6502 / 45GS02 assembler extension for VS Code

-This is a VSCode extension for the [BSA assembler](https://github.com/Edilbert/BSA).
+This is a VS Code extension for the [BSA assembler](https://github.com/Edilbert/BSA).
 The extension is primarily intended for use by the [MEGA65](https://mega65.org/) project.